 51. Naseem Razi, Islamic Banking System and Mode of Leasing: A Comparative Analysis in the Light of Maqāsid al-Shariah, Cultural and Religious Studies USA: Dec., 2014, Vol. 2. p.
-6 Changing cultural, religious, and ethical norms within a community influences economic behavior, and the Islamic economic notion is no different.
-Therefore, Islam established an acceptance/rejection policy based on the importance of each act/everything, which explains why Quranic legal injunctions include both positive and negative parts.
-Individuals have been given the authority to determine whether or not a certain economic system is advantageous to them based on revealed economic principles and the socioeconomic and political conditions of the nation in question.
+6 given the authority to determine whether or not a certain economic system is advantageous to them based on revealed economic principles and the socioeconomic and political conditions of the nation in question.
 The economic policies of Hadrat Umar (RU) may serve as a model for other countries.
 "As a result, previously established universal economic principles give a framework for decision making.
 "Comprehensive economic framework to evaluate the changed socioeconomic and political circumstances and to adopt any of the contemporary economic systems of the world.
-The task of the Muslims is to evaluate all existing and practicing economic mechanisms in the light of the revealed economic principles and to decide its rejection or acceptance accordingly."
-52 This is the reason that the Holy Prophet (PBUH) declared: "If something belongs to the domain of your affairs, then you know all about it.
+The task of the Muslims is to evaluate all existing and practicing economic mechanisms in the light of the revealed economic principles and to decide its rejection or acceptance accordingly."52 This is the reason that the Holy Prophet (PBUH) declared: "If something belongs to the domain of your affairs, then you know all about it.
 (You are the best judge thereof and have the right and the capacity to deal with it according to the Sharia."53 Talking about the Sunnah of the Prophet (PBUH), the Prophet Muhammad (PBUH) established the first Islamic state at Madinah where he (PBUH) introduced Individual prosperity as the product of an economic system that prioritizes equality and well-being above all other considerations.
 A written constitution, authored by the Prophet (PBUH) as governor of Madinah, promised economic and political equality to all state residents.
 This was the world's first written constitution.
 As part of Muwākhāt al-Madinah, the Prophet (PBUH) created the notion of controlled wealth and shared resources as an official state policy.
 This was done to deal with changing environmental conditions, state expansion, and people's material well-being.54 Note that the Quranic income and wealth constraints, if correctly attained, allow for the accumulation of endless riches and the acquisition of private property.
 The Prophet (PBUH) was able to limit the scope of the Quranic texts, however, by the use of contextual interpretation.
-When it comes to money and property, the Sunnah (PBUH) restricted an individual's ability to accumulate an unlimited amount of money and property to the benefit of 52.
-Naseem Razi, Islamic Banking System and Mode of Leasing, Ibn Qayyim, I'lam alMuwaqqi'een, vol., p.133.
-53 Ibn Mājah, Sunnan Ibn Mājah, Islamic Publications, Lahore 1988, vol.2, p.34.
+When it comes to money and property, the Sunnah (PBUH) restricted an individual's ability to accumulate an unlimited amount of money and property to the benefit of society and the preservation of people's material well-being.
+By implementing state-run economic policies, the four enlightened Caliphs were able to sustain the notion of shared resources, wealth, and property in conformity with the Sunnah (PBUH).55 ^{52.} Naseem Razi, Islamic Banking System and Mode of Leasing, Ibn Qayyim, I'lam alMuwaqqi'een, vol., p.133.

+^{53.} Ibn Mājah, Sunnan Ibn Mājah, Islamic Publications, Lahore 1988, vol.2, p.34.